FyraLabs-Graveyard/pungi/doc/configuration.rst

 **buildinstall_kickstart**
     (:ref:`scm_dict <scm_support>`) -- If specified, this kickstart file will
     be copied into each file and pointed to in boot configuration.
+**buildinstall_topdir**
+    (*str*) -- Full path to top directory where the runroot buildinstall Koji tasks output should be stored.
+This is useful in situation when the Pungi compose is not generated on the same storage as the Koji task is running on.
+In this case, Pungi can provide input repository for runroot task using HTTP and set the output directory for this task to ``buildinstall_topdir``.
+Once the runroot task finishes, Pungi will copy the results of runroot tasks to the compose working directory.

 Example
 -------